 Reverend Les Wallace

-Full-time ministry began for me in 1994 after training at Wesley House Cambridge.
-Since then I have been involved in hospital and prison chaplaincy, leading mission teams as well as having charge of church societies.
+Full time ministry began for me in 1994 after training at Wesley House Cambridge.
+Since then I have been involved in hospital and prison chaplaincy, leading mission teams across the UK as well as having charge of church societies.
 It has also been a privilege to work closely with other denominations and non-denominations such as Baptist, URC, independent Congregational, Catholic and various developing independent church fellowships.
 My wife Di (a Methodist Lay Preacher & tutor) & I have served in South Norfolk, Peterborough, Billericay and to date Cumbria.
 We felt Cumbria calling in 2002 and moved to Alston Moor Methodist Circuit.
-After seven years in Alston, we now live in Langwathby so as to be more centrally placed for the two amalgamated circuits of Kirkoswald and Alston Moor of which I am Superintendent Minister.
+After seven years in Alston we now live in Langwathby so as to be more centrally placed for the two amalgamated circuits of Kirkoswald and Alston Moor of which I am Superintendent Minister.
+My role here is also as co-leader of the East of Eden Mission Community.
+These are an exciting times as we all seek to discern God’s direction as this community develops.

 Canon Stephen Pye